heinerigel/GDA2020/README.md

 - The focus is on understanding the Fourier transform, and estimating spectra
 - In the notebook Folder P03a-c contain fundamental maths prerequisites that you are welcome to go through!
-- P04 contains note books about Spectral estimation and time-frequency analysis.
+- P04 contains note books about Fourier Series, simples spectra.
-- Go from a-c, b contains the more involved exercises, c is a simple intro to convolution.
+- Go from a-c,  c is a simple intro to convolution.
+- P05 is an exmple of spectral estimation for Earth's free oscillations.

 *Wednesday*